JamesCollerton/URL_Shortener_Create_Short_URL_Lambda/README.md

 # URL Shortener Create Short URL Lambda

 This is the Java Maven project for creating a short URL in the URL Shortener project.
-The responsibility of this lambda is to take in a request to
+The responsibility of this lambda is to take in a request to create a shortened URL from a longer one.